 Mostly it was pigs that were used.
 The reason is that you can let a pig run in the woods without feeding it.
 For cows that are harder to do.

 Then when food was scared in wintertime the pigs were caught and roasted on an open fire when needed.

 I can write probably a whole article just about this, but If you like to read more in-depth about where it all came from look at one of the resources at the bottom of this page.

 Most used ways to Barbecue

 As I mentioned earlier the word bbq can mean several things.
 From cooking to the type of product you use or it can even mean a social gathering.

 There are however a few things we can divide the whole thing into and here I will give you a short overview of all types of Barbecue.

-This is in my opinion more popular in the northern regions of the USA and mostly used to grill hamburgers or hot dogs over a hot fire with some nice grill marks. read our top 10 grill tips here.
+This is in my opinion more popular in the northern regions of the USA and is mostly used to grill hamburgers or hot dogs over a hot fire with some nice grill marks. read my top 10 grill tips here.

-Roasting can be done on a hot fire but in most case will be done by placing the meat more next to the fire or higher above it and in this way control the temperature a little better.
+Roasting can be done on a hot fire but in most cases will be done by placing the meat more next to the fire or higher above it and in this way control the temperature a little better.

 Roasting also includes larger cuts of meat.